chenxingqiang/secret-learn/doc/related_projects.rst

   ML framework built on top of `Concrete
   <https://github.com/zama-ai/concrete>`_, with bindings to traditional ML
   frameworks, thanks to fully homomorphic encryption.
-APIs of so-called Concrete ML built-in models are very close to jax-sklearn APIs.
+APIs of so-called Concrete ML built-in models are very close to secret-learn APIs.

 **Broad scope**

 - `mlxtend <https://github.com/rasbt/mlxtend>`_ Includes a number of additional estimators as well as model visualization utilities.

-- `scikit-lego <https://github.com/koaning/scikit-lego>`_ A number of jax-sklearn compatible custom transformers, models and metrics, focusing on solving practical industry tasks.
+- `scikit-lego <https://github.com/koaning/scikit-lego>`_ A number of secret-learn compatible custom transformers, models and metrics, focusing on solving practical industry tasks.

 **Other regression and classification**